FIWARE-TMForum/bae-integration-tests/README.md

 any of them is occupied by another expernal service, you will have a very bad time of crashes, 500 code responses and what-not.

 Finally, i have set up a service listening for tcp connections at 54645 port.
-I case you need to clean the logic\_proxy indexes between tests -And Im sure you will- so simply open a tcp connection -Its not needed to send any specific message- and the logic\_proxy container should clean the indexes for you. **This
+In case you need to clean the logic\_proxy indexes between tests -And Im sure you will- so simply open a tcp connection -Its not needed to send any specific message- and the logic\_proxy container should clean the indexes for you. **This